nadeau/mcollective-plugins/README.md

     The ACTION can be one of the following:

-      list     - returns list of LXC containers setauto  - set container(s) to be started on boot noauto   - set container(s) to be started manually
+      list         - returns list of LXC containers start        - start container(s) ALL BY DEFAULT stop         - stop container(s) - not implemented autostart    - set container(s) to be started on boot manualstart  - set container(s) to be started manually

           --csv                        Output result in CSV format
           --container CONTAINER        Single Container to target